Khine12/RhythmTasks/README.md

 📅 Day-by-Day Planner: Tasks for each day (Monday–Sunday) + a flexible "Any" section

-✍️ Task Controls: Add, edit, delete tasks with ease
+✍️ Task Controls: Add, delete with ease

 🌓 Dark Mode: Clean default theme for visual comfort